So you pulled the trigger and got some new ink. Congratulations!

 The pain was worth it and you catch yourself looking at it in the mirror at every opportunity.
 But you suddenly have this big wound on your body that needs to look good (tattoos are strange when you really think about it).
 Now that you have this ink, you want it to last for the rest of your life, right?
 But you’re going to need some help to keep it looking great and healthy.

-Here at Whiskey, Ink, and Lace, we're here to help with our Tattoo Aftercare Kit.
+Here at Whiskey, Ink, & Lace, we're here to help with our Tattoo Aftercare Kit.

-Whiskey, Ink, and Lace founder Andi Whiskey tested out our tattoo aftercare kits on her new ink.
+Whiskey, Ink, & Lace founder Andi Whiskey tested out our tattoo aftercare kits on her new ink.

 The First 3 Hours